-Contact the police.
-As with any accident, you should notify the police.
-This is even more important when the scene involves an uninsured driver.
-When the unexpected happens, having a police record and an accident report will help in getting your expenses covered and help you with a smooth claims process.
+As with any accident, you should notify the police first.
+This is even more important when you’re hit by an uninsured driver.
+Having a police record and an accident report helps you get your expenses covered and aid in the claims process.

 - Driver and passenger names